-David Yao received his Ph.D. degree from the University of Toronto (1983), was Assistant Professor at Columbia University (1983-86), Associate Professor at Harvard University (1986-88), and since 1988 has been a full Professor of Industrial Engineering and Operations Research at Columbia University, where he holds the Piyasombatkul Family Chair.
-In addition, he has held part-time/visiting appointments including: Yale University, Visiting Professor of Operations Research; Chinese University of Hong Kong, Chair Professor of Systems Engineering and Engineering Management; Tsinghua University, Special-Term Chair Professor, School of Economics and Management; Shanghai Advanced Institute of Finance, Special-Term Professor; National University of Singapore, School of Business, Dean's Visiting Professor, Cycle and Carriage Visiting Professor, and James Riady Distinguished Visiting Professor.
+David Yao received his Ph.D. degree from the University of Toronto (1983), was Assistant Professor at Columbia University (1983-86), Associate Professor at Harvard University (1986-88), and since 1988 has been a full Professor of Industrial Engineering and Operations Research at Columbia University, where he holds the inaugural Piyasombatkul Family Chair.
+In addition, he has held part-time/visiting appointments including those at: Yale University, Visiting Professor of Operations Research; Chinese University of Hong Kong, Chair Professor of Systems Engineering and Engineering Management; Tsinghua University, School of Economics and Management, Special-Term Chair Professor; Shanghai Advanced Institute of Finance, Special-Term Professor; and National University of Singapore, School of Business, Cycle and Carriage Visiting Professor, and James Riady Distinguished Visiting Professor.

-He has been an IEEE Fellow, an INFORMS Fellow, and a Guggenheim Fellow; and has received the Presidential Young Investigator Award from the National Science Foundation (NSF); the Franz Edelman Award from the Institute for Operations Research and Management Sciences (INFORMS); the SIAM Outstanding Paper Prize from the Society for Industrial and Applied Mathematics; Honorary Professorship from Xi'an Jiao Tong University, China; Distinguished Faculty Teaching Award from Columbia Engineering Alumni Association; Great Teacher Award from the Society of Columbia Graduates; Outstanding Technical Achievement Award, Research Division Award, and several Invention Achievement Awards, all from IBM, as well as the IBM Faculty Award.
+A member of the National Academy of Engineering, he has also been an IEEE Fellow, an INFORMS Fellow, and a Guggenheim Fellow.
+His other honors and awards include: the Presidential Young Investigator Award from the National Science Foundation (NSF); the Franz Edelman Award from the Institute for Operations Research and Management Sciences (INFORMS); the SIAM Outstanding Paper Prize from the Society for Industrial and Applied Mathematics; an Honorary Professorship from Xi'an Jiao Tong University, China; the Distinguished Faculty Teaching Award from Columbia Engineering Alumni Association; the Great Teacher Award from the Society of Columbia Graduates; the Outstanding Technical Achievement Award, a Research Division Award, and several Invention Achievement Awards, all from IBM, as well as the IBM Faculty Award.

 Professor Yao's teaching and research interests are in stochastic models, focusing on the analysis, design and control of stochastic systems, such as health care systems, communication networks, production systems and supply chains, and related resource control and risk management issues.
 Author/co-author of close to 200 refereed publications, three books and five edited volumes, he is a leading contributor to the theory and applications in his field, and has served on the editorial board of several leading journals, including Discrete Event Dynamic Systems, IEEE Transactions on Automatic Control, Management Science, Operations Research, Operations Research Letters, Probability in the Engineering and Informational Sciences, Stochastic Systems and Queueing Systems.
 He has been listed in several major biographical references, including Who's Who in America, Who's Who in Science and Engineering, American Men and Women of Science, Who's Who in American Education, and Who's Who in Business and Finance.